qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ![Context search visualization](/articles_data/discovery-search/context-search.png)

 Creating complex tastes in a high-dimensional space becomes easier, since you can just add more context pairs to the search.
-So, in theory, you should be able to constrain the space enough so you select point from a per-search "category" created just from the context in the input.
+So, in theory, you should be able to constrain the space enough so you select points from a per-search "category" created just from the context in the input.

 ![A more complex context search](/articles_data/discovery-search/complex-context-search.png)

-This way you can give refeshing recommendations, while still being in control with positive and negative feedback.
+This way you can give refeshing recommendations, while still being in control by providing positive and negative feedback.

 ## Wrapping up

 [Discovery search](/documentation/concepts/explore/#discovery-api) is a powerful tool that lets you explore the vector space in a more controlled way.
 It can be used to find points that are not necessarily close to the target, but are still relevant to the search.
-It can also be used to create complex tastes, and get out of the similarity bubble.
+It can also be used to represent complex tastes, and break out of the similarity bubble.